WeiqiWangMath/PINN_high_dimensional_PDE/README.md

 - MATLAB basis-adaptive compressive Fourier/collocation experiments and figure generation.

 ## Figure-by-figure reproduction (paper order)
-Use `Basis_adaptive_method/Figures/Visualize_data.m` as the illustrative workflow for plotting regenerated data (it shows how figure assets are produced from data for all figures).
+Use `data_visualize.m` as the illustrative workflow for plotting regenerated data (it shows how figure assets are produced from data for all figures).
 Python outputs can be visualized similarly from regenerated `.out` files into `figs/`.

 Figure 1 in the paper is a TikZ figure (not generated here).
 Figure 2 illustrates the reduced margin \(R(S)\) of a multi-index set (conceptual schematic).
 To recreate the idea: build an index set `S = generate_index_set(...)`, compute `RS = find_reduced_margin(S)` (see `Basis_adaptive_method/utils/find_reduced_margin.m`), and plot `S` vs `RS` in MATLAB.